Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects

-Some studies have shown that the void distribution encodes higher-order information \citep{Kitaura2016, Zhao2016} of the galaxy distribution.
-Furthermore, a multi-tracer analysis combining galaxies and voids \citep{Zhao2020} has shown that the void statistics can contribute to a decrease in the BAO scale measurement error in most mock realizations.
-In addition, there is a $\sim 10\%$ improvement in the distance measurement for observational data obtained by the Sloan Digital Sky Survey (SDSS) corresponding to the BOSS DR12 LOW-Z sample.
+It has been shown that the void distribution encodes higher-order information \citep{Kitaura2016, Zhao2016} of the galaxy distribution.
+A multi-tracer analysis combining galaxies and voids \citep{Zhao2020} has shown that the void statistics can contribute to a decrease in the BAO scale measurement error in most mock realisations.
+In addition, there is a $\sim 10~{\rm per cent}$ improvement in the distance measurement for observational data obtained by the Sloan Digital Sky Survey (SDSS) corresponding to the BOSS DR12 LOW-Z sample.
 Furthermore, \citet{Zhao2021} obtain a 5 to 15~{\rm per cent} improvement in the BAO scale measurement on combined BOSS and eBOSS data.

-Redshift surveys face various observational challenges which result in an incomplete observed sample with respect to the number of known targets.
-Examples of this include the difficulties in observing galaxies separated by an angular distance smaller than the diameter of the fiber ferule in the spectrograph (e.g. close pairs), the discarded objects due to errors in the redshift measurement pipeline (redshift failures) or due to angular systematics.
-The latter are related to factors such as the seeing and stellar density which mask a fraction of the known targets.
-These examples affect the sample in the angular plane and result in a relatively small incompleteness.
-Nonetheless, even small angular incompleteness may result in biased clustering measurements if not carefully corrected, as can be observed in galaxy clustering \citep{Ross2011, Ross2017a}).
+The observed samples from redshift surveys are usually incomplete with respect to the number of known targets, due to effects like angular systematics, fiber collisions and redshift failures.
+These issues affect the sample on the angular plane and result in a relatively small incompleteness.
+Nonetheless, even small angular incompleteness may result in biased clustering measurements if not carefully corrected, as can be observed in galaxy clustering \citep{Ross2011, Ross2017a}.
 Besides these angular effects, there is further incompleteness that comes from the radial selection function (see for example fig. 11 in \citet{Reid2016}) which is accounted for in the analysis by means of the Feldman, Kaiser \& Peacock (FKP) weights \citep{Feldman1994}.
 For a complete discussion on the systematics of the BOSS DR12 sample see \citet{Reid2016}.

-In this paper we aim to study in more detail how the incompleteness in the tracer sample induced by observational systematics and radial selection affects the DT void sample and its clustering measurements.
-Moreover, we estimate how these may affect cosmological measurements involving voids.
+In this paper we aim to study in detail how the incompleteness in the tracer sample induced by observational systematics and radial selection affects the DT void sample and its clustering measurements.
+Additionally, we estimate how these may affect cosmological measurements involving voids.